 Exploiting solubility differences is actually key for many extractions, and often organic solvents will be needed to facilitate this.
+A good solubility chart is always helpful.
 However, in this case plain distilled water works fine.
 Cody uses Kroger’s distilled water, which happens to be the distilled water of choice for the ChemTalk team.

 After soaking the banana ashes in distilled water, the slurry is filtered.
 The filtrate will contain only soluble inorganic salts, mainly potassium and to lesser degree, sodium salts.

 The solubility of potassium perchlorate, KClO4, is about 10.6 grams per liter at 10° Celsius.
 However, the solubility of sodium perchlorate, NaClO4, is a whopping 1,830 grams per liter at that temperature.
 We can use this physical property to separate out the potassium from the solution generated in step 4.
 In fact, practically all perchlorates are quite soluble in water except for potassium, rubidium, and cesium perchlorate which can be helpful when needed to separate them out.

 Most of the potassium will be in the form of potassium carbonate, K2CO3.
 By adding ammonium perchlorate, we have the following four compounds in equilibrium:

 By taking advantage of Le Chatelier’s principle and removing the potassium perchlorate via precipitation in cold water, we can drive that equilibrium to the right.
 This works better if the water level is reduced to a minimum first, as Cody does in the video.